STAR tutoring is a tutoring program staffed by NIU pre-service teachers from the College of Liberal Arts and Sciences.

 Being involved in the STAR tutoring program provides multiple benefits to NIU teacher certification students:

 The STAR tutoring program is open to any and all DHS students who may use the tutoring services as often as they like.
 STAR Tutors are completing majors in academic fields (math, English, history, Spanish, and science); they bring content expertise to their work with high school students, and also serve as excellent role models.
-The STAR tutoring program is an important resource for DeKalb High School because it has significantly expanded the number of students able to access after-school tutoring opportunities.
-Improving student performance is the overarching goal behind the STAR tutoring program, and equally important is the mentoring relationships that develops between teacher certification candidates and high school students.
+The STAR tutoring program is an important resource for DeKalb High School because it has significantly expanded the number of students able to access tutoring opportunities.
+Improving student performance is the overarching goal behind the STAR tutoring program, and equally important is the mentoring relationships that develop between teacher licensure candidates and high school students.

 For more information on the STAR Tutoring program visit the links below, or contact Melanie Bickley at firstname.lastname@example.org or (815) 753-0325.